Cornstalk (Shawnee leader): Aftermath of murder

 According to historian John Sudgen, "The significance of Cornstalk's death has been misinterpreted."
 Cornstalk's murder did not cause the Shawnees to go to war against the Americans, as is sometimes believed, since militant Shawnees had already decided to do so.
 However, his death deprived the Shawnees of an important voice of moderation and convinced many Indians that Americans could not be trusted.
 More Shawnees joined the ranks of the militants after the murder.
 Cornstalk's followers relocated to Coshocton in 1778.
 His sister Nonhelema moved to Fort Randolph, where she worked as an interpreter and messenger for the Americans, and continued to promote peace despite her brother's murder.

 American political and military leaders were alarmed by Cornstalk's murder; they believed he was their only hope of securing Shawnee neutrality.
 Patrick Henry, the first governor of Virginia under the United States, was outraged, demanding that Cornstalk's "vile assassins" be brought to justice.

-They were "James Hall of the county of Rockbridge, and Malcolm McCown of Augusta, Adam Barnes of Greenbrier, William Roane of Rockbridge and Hugh Galbreath of Rockbridge... for James Hall 200 dollars, for Malcolm McCown 150 dollars, for Adam Barnes, William Roane and Hugh Galbreath 100 dollars each."
+The accused were "James Hall of the county of Rockbridge, and Malcolm McCown of Augusta, Adam Barnes of Greenbrier, William Roane of Rockbridge and Hugh Galbreath of Rockbridge", for whom Henry called rewards for their capture: "for James Hall 200 dollars, for Malcolm McCown 150 dollars, for Adam Barnes, William Roane and Hugh Galbreath 100 dollars each."
 The alleged killers were eventually brought to trial, but since their fellow soldiers would not testify against them, all were acquitted.